MichaelHinrichs/FinModelUtility/README.md

 # Fin Model Utility

+Command-line tools for extracting models from games en-masse.
+Separate batch scripts are provided for each supported game in order to simplify the process.

 ## Credits

 - cooliscool, as their [Utility of Time](http://wiki.maco64.com/Tools/Utility_of_Time) program was used as the basis for the OoT exporter.